Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-dV Giochi DA VINCI Bang 4th Edition is a fast-paced, hidden role card game for 4 to 7 players that delivers immersive Wild West action in just 30 minutes.
-Featuring 7 role cards, 16 unique characters, and 80 playing cards, it offers deep strategic gameplay with high replay value.
-Compact and travel-friendly, it’s easily expandable with multiple expansions, making it a must-have for game nights that demand excitement, social deduction, and endless fun.
+dV Giochi DA VINCI Bang 4th Edition is a fast-paced, hidden role card game for 4 to 7 players that combines social deduction with strategic play.
+Featuring 7 distinct roles, 16 characters with unique abilities, and 80 playing cards, it delivers rich gameplay in about 30 minutes.
+Easily expandable with multiple expansions, this lightweight, travel-friendly game is perfect for millennials seeking engaging, social party experiences that keep every game night fresh and exciting.

 | ASIN | B001RU7UNW |